Is catnip bad for cats?

 Catnip belongs to the mint family and if you crush the fresh leaves you can smell the scent.
 In fact, it’s the scent that intoxicates cats when they smell it.
 That’s why cats roll and paw the dried herb.
 Bruising the leaves helps the volatile oil disperse into the air so your cat can get a good sniff.
+Even catnip toys like FC Kitty Hoots are becoming more and more popular.

 But is catnip safe?
 What exactly is it about catnip that makes cats purr?
 Here are 5 things you should know about catnip: